AmoebeLabs/swiss-army-knife-card-manual/docs/tools/slider2-tool.md

 ```

 ##:sak-sak-logo: Advanced usage
-Below example is the configuration of the example above.
+Below example is the configuration of the first example above.

 === "Connected"
 ```yaml title="From: view-sake2 (1st row, 1st card)" linenums="1" hl_lines="1"